An Introduction to the 12 English Tenses

 3. Future Simple

-Our Example: I will learn English (tomorrow)
+Example: I will learn English (tomorrow).

 4. Past Continuous